-Standard equipment for the $11,392 coupe (about $25,300 in today’s dollars) included power steering, power brakes, halogen headlights, and P205/75-R15 all-season radial tires (a size still readily available).
+Standard equipment for the $11,392 coupe (about $26,000 in today’s dollars—just a few thousand dollars less than a 2019 Impala LS sedan goes for) included power steering, power brakes, halogen headlights, and P205/75-R15 all-season radial tires (a size still readily available) on 15-inch wheels.
 Inside, a full-width cloth bench seat, Quiet Sound Group, and an AM radio were standard.

 Optional equipment included air conditioning ($775), cruise control ($175), power door locks ($145), power windows ($210), power seats ($240 each), power trunk opener ($50), a 50/50 split-front seat ($195), and AM/FM stereo cassette with graphic equalizer ($435).

 I have fun sometimes (often?) building a “unicorn” configuration for these old cars.
 When I was working at the local Chevrolet dealership in the mid-eighties, I dreamed up a Caprice S. Here’s what optional equipment it would have required, all still available in 1987:

 - F41 Sport Suspension (includes a rear stabilizer bar, 15-inch by 7-inch wheels, and sportier shock absorbers)